gladiusjs/html5-game-template/README.md

 # credits

-main developers: Dan Mosedale (@dmose), and James Burke (@jrburke)
+Main developers: Dan Mosedale and James Burke

-This template is based on, and still shares code with, @jrburke's (create-responsive-template)[https://github.com/volojs/create-responsive-template] for [volo](https://github.com/volojs/volo), and leans heavily on volo.
+This template is based on, and still shares code with, James Burke's (create-responsive-template)[https://github.com/volojs/create-responsive-template] for [volo](https://github.com/volojs/volo), and leans heavily on volo.
 Thanks to the contributors to both volo and create-responsive-template.